EECS150/asic_labs_fa21/project/checkpoint1.md

 ### 1. Makeing a pipeline diagram

 The first step in this project is to make a pipeline diagram of your processor, as described in lecture.
 You only need to make a diagram of the datapath (not the control).
 Each stage should be clearly separated with a vertical line, and flip-flops will form the boundary between stages.
-It is a good idea to name signals depend on what stage they are in (eg. s1_killf, s2_rd0).
-Also, it is a good idea to separately name the input/output (D/Q) of a flip flop (eg. s0_next_pc, s1_pc).
+It is a good idea to name signals depending on what stage they are in (eg. `s1_killf`, `s2_rd0`).
+Also, it is a good idea to separately name the input/output (D/Q) of a flip flop (eg. `s0_next_pc`, `s1_pc`).
 Draw your diagram in a drawing program (Inkscape, Google Drawings, draw.io or any program you want), because you will need to keep it up-to-date as you build your processor.
 It helps to print out scratch copies while you are debugging your processor and to keep your drawings revision-controlled with git.
 Once you have finished your initial datapath design, you will implement the main building block in the datapath—the ALU.

 ---

 ### 2. ALU functional specification
 Given specifications about what the ALU should do, you will create an ALU in Verilog and write a test harness to test the ALU.

 The encoding of each instruction is shown in the table below.
-There is a detailed functional description of each of the instructions in Section 2.4 of the [Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).
+There is a detailed functional description of each of the instructions in Section 2.4 of the [RISC-V Instruction Set Manual](https://riscv.org/technical/specifications/) (Volume 1, Unprivileged Spec).
 Pay close attention to the functional description of each instruction as there are some subtleties.
-Also, note that the `LUI` instruction is somewhat different from the MIPS version of `LUI` which some of you may be used to.

 <p align="center">
 <img src="./figs/RV32I_Base_Instruction_Set.png" />